Archive for June 2024

 The crew decided to fly the instrument landing system, but the vertical guidance system was inoperative, so they were forced to fly with only the lateral guidance as the first officer monitored the airport’s distance-measuring equipment (DME).
 He then called out how high they should be at each DME step along the final approach to the runway, creating a virtual glide slope for them to follow.

 Although the runway lights could be made out through a small strip of the windscreen, the landing lights on the aircraft seemed to be inoperable.
 After landing, the flight crew found taxiing impossible, due to glare from apron floodlights, which made the already sandblasted windscreen opaque.
-Upon disembarking, the flight engineer knelt at the bottom of the steps and kissed the ground.

 June 8, 2024